mohamed-kabba/homelab-docs/README.md

 ## Roadmap

-- Restore alert delivery — lighter local model, or plain Zabbix to Telegram
+- Restore alert delivery, using a lighter local model or plain Zabbix to Telegram
 - Rebuild n8n on the current version and restore NetBox synchronisation
 - Establish hypervisor snapshot and restore-test procedures
 - Migrate FortiGate from physical to virtual
 - Add a Raspberry Pi for DNS and network-wide ad blocking
-- Source a UPS that reports consumption accurately — the affordable options do not, which has kept this open longer than it should have
+- Source a UPS that reports consumption accurately.
+The affordable options do not, which has kept this open longer than it should have
 - Build out EVE-NG topologies for CCNA preparation
 - Establish configuration backups for all network devices